moonpies27/rando-cmdr/README.md

 ## Why?
 My friends and I love to play the MtG game format Commander (https://mtgcommander.net)

 We decided that it would be fun to randomly assign Commanders to each player, have them build that deck, then present the deck to another player to play that week.
-This tool is simply and easy and efficient way to automate the assignment of Commanders to each player as well as the recipient of that player's deck.
+This app is designed to automate that process in an easy-to-use interface.
+It's also a way for me to get more familiar with TailwindCSS and sharpen my Vue.js skills.

 ## Project setup
 ```